For Healthcare Providers: COVID-19 Support

 Prepared for a new normal

-In this video message, Julia Sammons, MD, an infectious diseases doctor who is leading our COVID-19 response, describes the steps we are taking to keep CHOP patients, families and staff safe during the COVID-10 pandemic.
-After much preparation, we are gradually and carefully resuming more in-person visits for essential care.
-We would not offer these services unless we were confident we could do so responsibly and safely.
+In this video message, Julia Sammons, MD, an infectious diseases doctor who is leading our COVID-19 response, describes the steps we are taking to keep CHOP patients, families and staff safe during the COVID-19 pandemic.

 We are seeing new and existing patients

 - At the hospital: Our Emergency Department is operating normally, and we continue to admit patients to the hospital when necessary.
 We have many procedures in place to protect both families and staff.
 Learn more about what patient families can expect at the hospital and in the Emergency Department.

 - In our Care Network: All CHOP locations are open and safe.
 Our pediatricians and specialists are actively seeing patients for all types of appointments, both in-person and via telehealth visits when it is clinically safe and appropriate.
 Our four pediatric urgent care locations are open and also offer telehealth for patients in PA and NJ.

 Transport to CHOP